19hours/sg-statutes/Acts/Income Tax Act.md

 [34/2005]

+[Act 37 of 2014 wef 27/11/2014]

 (2C) Subsection (1)(b) shall not, unless otherwise approved by the Minister or such person as he may appoint, apply to —

-(a) any interest derived from any qualifying project debt securities issued during the period from 1st November 2006 to 31st March 2017;
+(a) any interest derived from any qualifying project debt securities issued during the period from 1st November 2006 to 31st March 2017 (both dates inclusive);

+[Act 37 of 2014 wef 27/11/2014]

-(b) any discount, prepayment fee, redemption premium or break cost derived from any qualifying project debt securities issued during the period from 15th February 2007 to 31st March 2017; or
+(b) any discount, prepayment fee, redemption premium or break cost derived from any qualifying project debt securities issued during the period from 15th February 2007 to 31st March 2017 (both dates inclusive); or

+[Act 37 of 2014 wef 27/11/2014]

 (c) such other income directly attributable to qualifying project debt securities issued on or after a prescribed date, as may be prescribed by regulations,

-if 50% or more of the issue of the securities is beneficially held or funded, directly or indirectly, at any time during the life of the issue by related parties of the issuer of those securities.
+if 50% or more of those securities which are outstanding at any time during the life of the issue is beneficially held or funded, directly or indirectly, by related parties of the issuer of those securities.

 [53/2007; 34/2008; 22/2011]

+[Act 37 of 2014 wef 27/11/2014]

 (2D) Subsection (1)(b) shall not apply to —

-(a) any interest derived from any qualifying project debt securities issued during the period from 1st November 2006 to 31st March 2017;
+(a) any interest derived from any qualifying project debt securities issued during the period from 1st November 2006 to 31st March 2017 (both dates inclusive);

+[Act 37 of 2014 wef 27/11/2014]

-(b) any discount, prepayment fee, redemption premium or break cost derived from any qualifying project debt securities issued during the period from 15th February 2007 to 31st March 2017; or
+(b) any discount, prepayment fee, redemption premium or break cost derived from any qualifying project debt securities issued during the period from 15th February 2007 to 31st March 2017 (both dates inclusive); or

+[Act 37 of 2014 wef 27/11/2014]

 (c) such other income directly attributable to qualifying project debt securities issued on or after a prescribed date, as may be prescribed by regulations,